YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

  * **Prefix**: contains essential information about the program
  * **Code**: contains the code
- * **Data**: contains the data such as global variables (including arrays), literals
+ * **Data**: contains the data

  *Note: The prefix section may be padded to [align](https://en.wikipedia.org/wiki/Data_structure_alignment) the code and data sections based on the compiler options used.*

  *Note: The binary image of scripts compiled with debug enabled will contain the symbolic debug information appended at the end.
 Refer to the Pawn Implementer Guide for more details.*

- The in-memory structure of the program is slightly different.
- The AMX builds the stack and the heap from the information contained in the prefix.
+ The in-memory structure contains the stack and the heap which is setup using the information contained in the prefix.

 ```
 LOW ADDRESS (0)